 To see the support programs available near you, please set your location.
-You can change your location at any time by selecting < Change Society > at the top-left of this page.
+You can change your location at any time by selecting < Change Your Society > at the top-left of this page.
 To find your local Alzheimer Society, visit alzheimer.ca/find.

 Dementia education and resources

-Our education team can answer your questions on topics such as brain health, providing support and living well with dementia.
+Our staff can answer your questions on topics such as brain health, providing support and living well with dementia.